 If you've just gotten your snowblower, you've got to break it in.
 Just like with a car or any other motor, it's ideal to do an oil change soon after bringing it to life.
 The user's manual will recommend putting only enough oil in for a few hours of work and then doing an oil change after five hours or whatever your specific model's manual suggests.
 This flushes out contaminants, machine dust and metal shavings that are common in new engines.

-Since you get 1,000 milliliters in a quart of oil, and most snowblower oil reservoirs hold 600 milliliters, using just a quarter or third of the bottle for initial running is a good plan.
+Since you get almost 1,000 milliliters in a quart of oil, and most snowblower oil reservoirs hold 600 milliliters, using just a quarter or third of the bottle for initial running is a good plan.
 That way, you'll have enough left for a full tank after the first oil change.

 Doing a Snowblower Oil Change